MIBismuth/error-propagation-calculator/README.md

 [José Lopes](https://joselopes.dev) and João Rei - Authors of the project.

-The development was inspired by the sheer suffering of calculating propagations of error by hand during physics laboratories.
+The development was inspired by the sheer suffering of calculating error propagations during physics laboratories.
+Never again.

 Thank you for visiting our project!